pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/research.md

 <details>
 <summary>Abstract</summary><sub>
-We model the live streamer's problem as a mechanism design problem with information intervention.
-Finding the optimal mechanism is NP-Hard, while a simple mechanism provides a tight constant bound.
-The non-trivial impact of intervention on the allocation and payment rules is studied.
+   Live-streaming e-commerce has been emerging as a new trend of online shopping.
+Amazon and Alibaba both embrace this novel marketing tool to engage customers by sequentially demonstrating different products for choice.
+In this paper, we use a mechanism design framework to demonstrate how the live-streaming platform can leverage information provision to improve its advertisement revenue from traditional position auctions.
+We show that the revenue loss from neglecting information intervention can be arbitrarily large.
+However, solving for the optimal mechanism is NP-hard.
+We thus develop a heuristic that guarantees a revenue at least as half as the optimal one.
+At last, we show that with information intervention, a seller with a higher type may be allocated a lower position, whose per-click payment can also be lower.
   </sub>
 </details>